DhairyaShah05/Enhanced-RRT-Algorithm-with-Path-Expansion-Heuristic-Sampling-for-Robot-Path-Planning/README.md

 - `ep_rrt_star_cluster.py`: Implements the EP-RRT algorithm for a clustered map with square obstacles.
 - `ep_rrt_star_general.py`: Implements the EP-RRT algorithm for a general map with different geometric shapes as obstacles.
 - `ep_rrt_star_maze_map.py`: Implements the EP-RRT algorithm for a maze-like environment with rectangular and square obstacles.
+- `rrt_cluster.py`: Implements the RRT* algorithm in a clustered environment with random square obstacles.
+- `rrt_general.py`: Implements the RRT* algorithm in a general environment with predefined obstacle shapes like rectangles, hexagons, and walls.
+- `rrt_maze.py`: Implements the RRT* algorithm in a maze-like environment with complex obstacles.
+- `rrt_narrow.py`: Implements the RRT* algorithm in a narrow passage environment with tight spaces and corridors.

 ### Maps Folder